My Essentials List for Full Time Truck Camping

 There is no heat in the back of the truck (4wd 2006 access cab Toyota Tacoma), named Lilith Mochilla.
 There is no insulation in the back.
 When it gets too cold I put on a sweater or two.
 A hat.
 Gloves.
 Heavy socks.
 Or drive south or downhill.
 There is no cooler with ice.
 There is no fridge.
 No bathroom.
-This set up is for my style of camping: full time, moving every two weeks.
-Or possibly staying for several months.
+This set up is only for my style of camping.

 - Topper: An A.R.E.
 DCU 30″-36″ aluminum topper with liner and windows.
 Liner is essential to eliminate condensation and hail noise.
-After 5 years I still love it.
-You need to “build your own” on the A.R.E. website.
+After 6 years I still love it.
+You need to “build your own” on the A.R.E. commercial website.
 Getting into the back I needed a step stool.
 This folds up to a tiny space.
 Also great for guest situpon and a seat for panning gold.

 - Bedding: An old carpet remnant on plywood.
 I love sleeping on a hard surface.
 Two sleeping bags.
 1 cheapie sleeping bag and a fancy down one I bought in 1968.
 In winter the down bag goes inside the cheap one.
 Toasty.
 My pillow is an old sweater filled with winter clothes.
 The best reading light.

-- Water: 2 Scepter Water Cans (5-Gallon) with a drinking water hose, shut off valves and a hose bandit.
+- Water: Scepter Water Can (5-Gallon) with a drinking water hose, a shut off valve and a hose bandit.
 Once a year (Jan 1?) clean out the 5 gallon container with a bit of bleach and water, then empty and let dry before refilling with potable water.
 I also have 4 plastic 1 gallon water jugs from the grocery store.
 They have screw on tops (the kind that flip open don’t travel well).
-Walmart has cheap, easy way to refill with very clean water.
+Walmart has a cheap, easy way to refill with very clean water.
 Also have a Dollar Store 1/2 gallon plastic, screw top container for sun tea.
 Usually filled with water until needed.

 - Tarp: A white 12′ x 20′ Heavy Duty White 10-mil Tarp .
 Loved the tarp for four years.
 Gave up on it.
-It grew heavy!
+It grew heavy as I got older!
 Bought a nice nylon small tarp.
 (After much heavy use this tarp still holds up very well.
 I have abused it and it still looks new.
 No tears or holes.)
 Two painters’ extension poles, a few PVC poles, some paracord and heavy-duty bungee cords.

 - Safety items : A fire extinguisher, a heavy-duty 16′ 6 gauge booster cable ( and instructions on how to jump someone else’s car.
 I can never remember the sequence ), a Tow Strap, a weather alert radio, whistle, a Jump Starter/Power Pack (This finally pooped out after 4 years.
-Haven’t found a replacement yet.) a 900 lumen LED flashlight for protection (shine that in bad guy’s eyes!) , and a Goal Zero Yeti 400 .
-This finally pooped out after 6 years of daily use.
+Got a 900 lumen LED flashlight for protection (shine that in bad guy’s eyes!) , and a Goal Zero Yeti 400 .
+The Yeti finally pooped out after 5 years of daily use.
 Replaced it with a Jackery 100 watt solar panel and a 240 watt Jackery lithium battery generator .
 One day I would like to boost up the power to have a 12 volt fridge since I hate ice chests so much.
 Also still have two solar panels (from the GoalZero set up) with usb ports.
-I only charge a Kindle, a cell phone, 2 Anker batteries and my favorite reading/cooking light.
-When I go to a library I use the laptop.

 - Chopping: A hatchet, and an old machete.